lms-org/lms/CONTRIBUTING.md

   usage / *What is it doing?*
 - For every method: Comment the method if the name is not self-descriptive
 - For every coding hack include a `TODO HACK` comment with an explanation
+- Use header guards in every header file
+- Write a *TODO* comment at the file's top if incomplete

 ### Performance Considerations

 LMS is meant to run fast and reliable.

 A couple of guidelines:
-  * Avoid temporary object allocation
+- Avoid temporary object allocation
-  * Do not perform argument checks for methods (in some cases they might be usefull).
+- Do not perform argument checks for methods (in some cases they might be useful).
 The person who calls your method is bound to check them
-  * Use pooling if necessary, if possible, avoid exposing the pooling to the user as it complicates the API
+- Use pooling if necessary, if possible, avoid exposing the pooling to the user as it complicates the API

 ### Git